 Kevin’s sculpture radiates the same quiet physical energy as the artist himself.
 His braves stand, run and ride easily; his horses move with a believable and lively balance, his dancers move with grace and vitality showing his meticulous research in terms of anatomy and history - bringing life to sculpture.

 Balance, connectivity, and spirituality are attributes that Ben Wright strives for in his life and artwork.
 Part Cherokee; he draws from Native American ceremony, symbolism and tradition to attain them.
-Wright uses powerful imagery, juxtaposed with bold colors and neutrals, and a sophisticated glazing technique to achieve these impressive paintings.
+Wright uses powerful imagery, juxtaposed with bold colors and neutrals, in combination with a sophisticated glazing technique to achieve these impressive paintings.
+Sacred colors, numbers and shapes play an integral role in his work, including the Medicine Wheel, and the four directions, North, South, East and West define the four aspects of self and teachings that are vital to the Plains Indians Traditions.